Pabau GO app

 • Phone support is limited: Some users flag that phone support is only available on higher plans, and booking a call can take weeks.

-• Can feel complex at first: Some users find the system confusing and not as immediately intuitive as expected, particularly when coming from a simpler tool or paper-based records.
+• Can feel complex at first: Some users find the system less intuitive than expected.
+That bites hardest coming from a simpler tool or paper records.

 • Client portal needs work: Users have flagged a desire for more features in the client portal, such as document sharing.